asvyazhin/CSS-guideline/README.md

 ## Line breaks

-It is strongly recommended to separate semantic groups of a tags by blank lines for the visual distinction.
+It is strongly recommended to separate semantic groups of tags by blank lines for the visual distinction.

 ```html
 <dl>